 I’m also always game to investigate an interesting question in fluid mechanics, especially if I can persuade some undergraduates to sleuth around and marvel with me.

 Other topics I take seriously are music; baseball; skateboarding; and the reading and writing of fiction.
 I write an essay series called “An Engineer Reads a Novel” for Public Books, often focusing on the need for Technological Citizenship.
+I am an advocate for inclusivity and interdisciplinarity; at Lafayette, I help coordinate Inclusive STEM Education & Studies.

 The Second Edition of my textbook integrating solid and fluid mechanics with significant historical context, co-written with Clive Dym and Lori Bassman, was published in 2015.
 An essay, or perhaps a manifesto, appeared in Inside Higher Ed in 2014: Chocolate and Peanut Butter.